 Each national economy considered consists of five domestic macroeconomic sectors: a) households (which are further divided into wage earners and rentiers); b) private production firms; c) the government sector; d) commercial banks; and e) the central bank.
 The single-country model also includes a stylized foreign sector, which tracks trade and financial flows with the rest of the world.
 In the two-area model, each country shares the same institutional structure, and there are no barriers to trade or restrictions on capital flows.
 Households receive both labour incomes (wages) and capital incomes (profits and interest payments) and purchase consumption goods based on their disposable income and net wealth.
 Household savings consist of cash (currency), bank deposits, and government bills.
 The baseline scenario involves three industries (manufacturing, agriculture, and services) where firms produce three outputs (and waste) using the same products as inputs.
 For simplicity, real supplies always adjust to real demands, and firms do not hold inventories.
 However, firms accumulate fixed capital and finance their production plans through bank loans.
 As mentioned, corporate incomes are entirely distributed to households.
 Bank deposits are created as long as banks grant loans to firms and/or upon demand, while cash is issued by the central bank when the government sector runs budget deficits and/or commercial banks obtain advances.

 Both models are coded and simulated in an R environment.
-Model parameters and exogenous variables have been selected to approximate the baseline scenario discussed by Codina and Fevereiro (2022).
+Model parameters and exogenous variables have been selected to approximate the baseline scenario discussed by Vallès Codina and Fevereiro (2022).
 Initial values for endogenous variables are set to zero, and simultaneous solutions for endogenous variables have been obtained through 100 iterations per period.
 The economy is set in motion by an initial expenditure from the government sector.
 Private firms produce goods and services based on demand, leading to an increase in output, disposable income, consumption, investment, and imports (and exports).
 The economy experiences growth following the initial shock and eventually stabilizes at a new steady state, where private consumption equals disposable income and the stock of net wealth remains unchanged (ensuring that households achieve their target wealth-to-income ratio).
 Economic activity results in the production of waste and CO2 emissions.
 The models also consider its impact on the functional distribution of income and gender segregation in the labour market, accounting for variations in the share of female workers across industries (assuming that the female labour force is uniformly distributed across industries in both the baseline scenario and the experiments discussed here).

 Tables 1 and 2 depict the balance sheets of the single-country model and the two-area model, respectively.
 Tables 3 and 4 present the corresponding transaction-flow matrices.
 Figure 1 and Figure 2 illustrate cross-sector (and cross-area) payments and their effects on financial stocks, confirming the integrity of the models (where every payment originates from somewhere and goes to somewhere, and any changes in financial assets/liabilities of one sector are matched by opposite changes in financial assets/liabilities of other sectors).
 Lastly, tables 5 and 6 and figure 3 display the input-output matrix of each domestic economy and the flows of inputs across industries in the single-country model.